-How you can give feedback to us/How to submit a complaint/request?
+How can you give feedback to us/How can you submit a complaint/request?

 If you have a suggestion or a complaint about any aspect, please raise it with the person concerned in the first instance.
-If you are not satisfied with the outcome you can progress the matter through informal and formal procedures step by step up the management structure of the University of Pécs, Faculty of Business and Economics:
+If you are not satisfied with the outcome, you can progress the matter through informal and formal procedures step by step up the management structure of the University of Pécs, Faculty of Business and Economics: